RyanEGuerra/FARAD_Tutorial/README.md

 # Personal Legal Disclaimer & License
 The following applies to the code in this repository authored by Ryan E. Guerra (just about all of it, unless otherwise indicated by the comments).
-Note that there is a directory of code included covered by the WARP Open Source License, which supersedes this notice.
+Note that there is a directory of code included covered by the WARP Open Source License in /Python/WARPNet/ which supersedes this notice.

 (c) Ryan E. Guerra ryan@guerra.rocks 2012-2016